AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 Pretty straightforward.

-Here's the logo styling (this is just a placeholder for my demo—in reality, you'll want to use an image or SVG):
+Here's the CSS for the website logo.
+Note that this is just a placeholder for my demo; in reality, you'll probably want to use an image or SVG:

 {% capture code %}.navbar-logo {
     background-color: var(--navbar-text-color-focus);